Antvirf/stui/README.md

     ```
     <!-- REPLACE_SHORTCUTS_END -->

-4. Configure custom plugins/shortcuts - configure `-config-dir` argument or create a `.yaml`/`.yml` file in the default location `/home/$USER/.config/stui.d./`.
+4. Configuring `stui` using a config file - pass in `-config-dir` argument or create a `.yaml`/`.yml` file in the default location `/home/$USER/.config/stui.d./`.
 Files are processed in alphabetical order.
 Please note that plugin configs are **concatenated**, not merged.

+    - Any command line arguments can be configured in the file, under the `argumentOptions` key.
+See example below.
+    - For plugins:
       - Full list of available keybinds can be found [here](https://github.com/gdamore/tcell/blob/781586687ddb57c9d44727dc9320340c4d049b11/key.go#L83-L202).
       - If several keybinds match, first plugin defined for that page takes priority.
       - Plugins are processed after existing keybinds, and cannot override the defaults.
       - Any column in a given table view is available for use, following standard [Go template](https://pkg.go.dev/text/template) syntax.

     <!-- REPLACE_CONFIG_EXAMPLE_START -->
     ```yaml
+    argumentOptions:
+      refresh-interval: 60s
+      request-timeout: 10s
+      job-columns-config: ""

     plugins:
       - name: Sstat a job
         # Available pages: `nodes`, `jobs`, `sacct`, `sacctmgr`